 Avocado toast is so easy to make and is very filling!
 I like to use whole-grain bread for my toast (Dave’s Killer 21-Grain Organic Bread is amazing).
 I smash a quarter avocado onto the toasted bread, then put sliced Persian cucumbers and cherry tomatoes on the avocado.
 Trader Joe’s “Everything But the Bagel” seasoning goes on top, and add some sliced fruits on the side.

-One of the best investments I made when I began my journey into eating whole foods was buying an air fryer.
+One of the best investments I made when I began my whole foods journey was buying an air fryer.
 I opted for the Cuisinart air fryer toaster oven.
 I use it every day and rarely turn on my oven or use my microwave oven anymore!

 To make these crispy, little nuggets, boil 8-10 small (1″ – 1.5″) yellow potatoes in water.
 Cook thoroughly, then drain the water.
 Add a half-teaspoon of olive oil, one crushed clove of garlic, a quarter teaspoon of dried rosemary, and salt to taste.
 Roll the cooked potatoes around in the oil mixture, then smash each one with the bottom of a Bell jar.
 Place potatoes into the mesh basket, then air-fry at 400 degrees for 10 minutes.
 Remove when brown and crispy, then top with sliced dried tomatoes (in oil) and bits of fresh basil.
 Yum!

 When dining out, I order from the “sides” breakfast menu.
 Many restaurants are vegan-friendly but offer tofu scrambles or egg substitutes.
-I can’t eat soy and stick to “real food” versus some highly processed vegan options, so potatoes and veggie sides are great options.
+I can’t eat soy and stick to “real food” versus some of the highly processed vegan products, so potatoes and veggie sides are great options.

 In the colder months, I make oatmeal with raisins or dried cranberries.
-I also make my own granolas with dried fruits.
-If I do get a craving for something sweet, it will be banana pancakes with real maple syrup.
+I also make my own granolas with dried fruits and various spices.
+When craving something sweet, banana pancakes with real maple syrup is amazing.

 As you can see, it’s easy to make breakfast one of your favorite meals of the day when you’re eating a plant-based diet!